-Pattern recognition is a fundamental task in continuous sensing applications, but real-world scenarios often experience distribution shifts that necessitate learning generalizable representations for such tasks.
-This challenge is exacerbated with time-series data, which also exhibit inherent nonstationarity-variations in statistical and spectral properties over time.
-In this work, we offer a fresh perspective on learning generalizable representations for time-series classification by considering the phase information of a signal as an approximate proxy for nonstationarity and propose a phase-driven generalizable representation learning framework for time-series classification, PhASER.
-It consists of three key elements: 1) Hilbert transform-based augmentation, which diversifies nonstationarity while preserving task-specific discriminatory semantics, 2) separate magnitude-phase encoding, viewing time-varying magnitude and phase as independent modalities, and 3) phase-residual feature broadcasting, integrating 2D phase features with a residual connection to the 1D signal representation, providing inherent regularization to improve distribution-invariant learning.
-Extensive evaluations on five datasets from sleep-stage classification, human activity recognition, and gesture recognition against 13 state-of-the-art baseline methods demonstrate that PhASER consistently outperforms the best baselines by an average of 5% and up to 11% in some cases.
-Additionally, the principles of PhASER can be broadly applied to enhance the generalizability of existing time-series representation learning models.
+Monitoring and recognizing patterns in continuous sensing data is crucial for many practical applications.
+These real-world time-series data are often nonstationary, characterized by varying statistical and spectral properties over time.
+This poses a significant challenge in developing learning models that can effectively generalize across different distributions.
+In this work, based on our observation that nonstationary statistics for time-series classification tasks are intrinsically linked to the phase information, we propose a time-series domain generalization framework, PhASER.
+It consists of three key elements: 1) Hilbert transform-based phase augmentation that diversifies non-stationarity while preserving discriminatory semantics, 2) separate magnitude-phase encoding by viewing time-varying magnitude and phase as independent modalities, and 3) phase-residual feature broadcasting by incorporating phase with a novel residual connection for inherent regularization to enhance distribution invariant learning.
+Extensive evaluation on 5 datasets from sleep-stage classification, human activity recognition, and gesture recognition against 13 state-of-the-art baseline methods demonstrate that PhASER consistently outperforms the best baselines by an average of 5% and up to 11% in some cases.
+Moreover, PhASER's principles can also be applied broadly to boost the generalizability of existing time-series classification models.

-1 Introduction
+1 INTRODUCTION

 Time-series data play a ubiquitous and crucial role in numerous real-world applications, such as continuous monitoring for human activity recognition (Li et al., 2020), gesture identification (Ozdemir et al., 2020), sleep tracking (Kemp et al., 2000), and more.
 Continuous time series often exhibit non-stationarity, i.e., the statistical and spectral properties of the data evolve over time.
-Another practical challenge is the distribution shift due to the underlying sensing properties or subject-specific attributes, commonly referred to as domain shift, which directly degrades the performance of time-series models in real-world applications.
+Another inherent challenge is the distribution shift due to the underlying sensing properties or subject-specific attributes, commonly referred to as domain shift, which directly degrades the performance of timeseries models in real-world applications.
 Thus, developing methods for more generalizable pattern recognition in nonstationary time series classification is crucial.

 Most existing methods (Ragab et al., 2023a;b; He et al., 2023) tackle distribution shifts in time-series applications via domain adaptation, assuming accessible target domain samples.
-Yet, obtaining data from unseen distributions in advance is not always feasible.
-To overcome this challenge, a few works (Gagnon-Audet et al., 2022; Xu et al., 2022) applied standard domain generalization (DG) algorithms (Volpi et al., 2018; Sagawa et al., 2019; Parascandolo et al., 2020) to temporally-varying time-series data, but reported a significant performance gap when compared with visual data.
-Recent research on DG tailored for time series explores latent-domain characterization (Lu et al., 2023; Du et al., 2021), augmentation strategies (Iwana & Uchida, 2021; Li et al., 2021a), preservation of non-stationarity dictionary (Liu et al., 2022; Kim et al., 2021c), and utilization of spectral characteristics of time series (He et al., 2023; Yang & Hong, 2022; Kim et al., 2021a).
-While successful in some cases, these methods have their limitations.
+Yet, obtaining data 040 from unseen distributions in advance is not always feasible.
+To overcome this challenge, a few 041 works (Gagnon-Audet et al., 2022; Xu et al., 2022) applied standard domain generalization (DG) 042 algorithms (Volpi et al., 2018; Sagawa et al., 2019; Parascandolo et al., 2020) to temporally-varying 043 time-series data, but reported a significant performance gap when compared with visual data.
+Recent 044 research on DG tailored for time series explores latent-domain characterization (Lu et al., 2023; Du 045 et al., 2021), augmentation strategies (Iwana & Uchida, 2021; Li et al., 2021), preservation of non-046 stationarity dictionary (Liu et al., 2022; Kim et al., 2021c), and utilization of spectral characteristics of 047 time series (He et al., 2023; Yang & Hong, 2022; Kim et al., 2021a).
+While successful in some cases, 048 these methods have their limitations.
 Latent-domain characterization heavily relies on the hypotheses of latent domains, limiting its broader applicability.
-Augmentation strategies (shift, jittering, masking, etc.) for time series may not be universally applicable and can impair the task (Iwana &
+Augmentation strategies (shift, jittering, masking, etc.) for time series may not be universally applicable and can impair the task (Iwana & Uchida, 2021).
+051 For instance, in physiological signal analysis, morphological alterations from augmentations are harmful, and time-slicing is unsuitable for periodic signals.
+Advanced augmentation techniques like 052 spectral perturbations (time-frequency warping, decomposition techniques, etc.) are usually heavily parametric (Wen et al., 2021) and application-specific.
+Other approaches specific to preserving